sandialabs/Gulliver/docs/General-Operations.md

 ## Byte Array Mutation

+Byte arrays often need to be altered in some way to process them, the addition of needing to be concerned with endiness can make this a bit less straightforward.

 ### Trimming

 Leading zero byte trimming works similarly for both big and little endian byte arrays.
 In both cases leading, or most significant, zero value bytes are removed.
 For big endian those bytes starting at the 0th index are removed, whereas for little endian zero bytes are removed from the tail of the array.

-If a byte array has no most significant zero values then a copy of the original will be returned.
+If a byte array has no most significant zero valued bytes then a copy of the original will be returned.

 #### Big Endian